MercylineMochama/java-todo/README.md

 # Java-Week3-ToDo-List

-Author: Brian Marete
+Author: Mercyline Mochama

-Official repo for the "To Do List" project using Java, Spark, Handlebars etc for week 3 of java unit.
+Official repo for the "To Do List" project using Java, Spark, Handlebars etc for week 1 of DevOps learning.

 Each branch contains a new "Step" of code.
 Please fork, then clone.